This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Wound and cast care:

 Ask how to care for your child's wound.
-If your child has a hip spica cast, he will be taught how to use the bathroom and take a bath.
-You will learn how to help him do these activities and how to clean the cast and keep it dry.
+If your child has a hip spica cast, he or she will be taught how to use the bathroom and take a bath.
+You will learn how to help him or her do these activities and how to clean the cast and keep it dry.
 You will also learn how to help your child move and get dressed.

 Your child may need to use crutches or a cane.
-He may only bear weight on the toes of his injured leg when he first starts to walk.
-If he is in a spica cast, he may need to use a wheelchair.
+He or she may only bear weight on the toes of his or her injured leg when he or she first starts to walk.
+If your child is in a spica cast, he or she may need to use a wheelchair.

-Your child may need physical therapy after his cast is removed.
+Your child may need physical therapy after his or her cast is removed.
 A physical therapist teaches your child exercises to help improve movement and strength, and to decrease pain.

 For more information: